javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 </dependencies>
 ~~~

-Most of these are necessary for both Kotlin and Java, the few which aren't have been commented.
+Most of these are necessary for both Kotlin and Java, the few which aren't have been commented. \\
+ReDoc and Swagger UI are two different presentation UIs for OpenAPI specs.
+Usually you would only include one of these, but both are included in the example project so
+you can try them out and see which one you like.
 You can view the full [POM](https://github.com/tipsy/javalin-openapi-example/blob/master/pom.xml) on GitHub.

 ## Building the API